DARSakthi/DARSakthi.github.io/verses-lab.markdown

 </html>

-Additionally, the lab has strong connections to the [EASy group](https://www.sussex.ac.uk/research/centres/ai-research-group/) at the University of Sussex, the [Theoretical Neurobiology group](https://www.fil.ion.ucl.ac.uk/team/theoretical-neurobiology-team/) at University College London's Wellcome Centre, and the [Levin lab](https://ase.tufts.edu/biology/labs/levin/) at Tufts University.
+Additionally, the lab has strong connections to the [EASy group](https://www.sussex.ac.uk/research/centres/ai-research-group/) at the University of Sussex, the [Theoretical Neurobiology group](https://www.fil.ion.ucl.ac.uk/team/theoretical-neurobiology-team/) at University College London's Wellcome Centre, the [Levin lab](https://ase.tufts.edu/biology/labs/levin/) at Tufts University, and the [MSP group](https://msp.cis.strath.ac.uk) at the University of Strathclyde.
 The lab has a physical base of operations in Los Angeles, California.
-(Current as of August 2022.)
+(Current as of November 2022.)

 &nbsp;

 ## Publications and Preprints

+Selected publications are listed below.
+For full lists, see our members' webpages.
 Except for where PDFs are provided, publications are open access and can be found at the links indicated.

 [Mathematics and Physics](#math-ph)